-CONVERT DATABASE db\unique\name TO {SNAPSHOT | PHYSICAL} STANDBY;
+CONVERT DATABASE db_unique_name TO {SNAPSHOT | PHYSICAL} STANDBY;

 - A physical standby database cannot be converted to a snapshot standby database if it is the target of a fast-start failover.
-The ORA-16420: Fast-Start Failover (FSFO) target cannot be converted to snapshot standby error will be returned. - Use the DGMGRL ADD DATABASE command to import an existing snapshot standby database into a Data Guard broker configuration. - A snapshot standby database cannot be the target of a switchover or a fast-start failover. - A snapshot standby database can be the target of a manual failover if fast-start failover is disabled. - You can use the SHOW CONFIGURATION or SHOW DATABASE command to verify the conversion result.
+The ORA-16668: operation cannot be performed on the fast-start failover target standby database error will be returned. - Use the DGMGRL ADD DATABASE command to import an existing snapshot standby database into a Data Guard broker configuration. - A snapshot standby database cannot be the target of a switchover or a fast-start failover. - A snapshot standby database can be the target of a manual failover if fast-start failover is disabled. - You can use the SHOW CONFIGURATION or SHOW DATABASE command to verify the conversion result.
 For example:

 '''

 DGMGRL> SHOW CONFIGURATION;

-Configuration

-Name:

-DRSolution
+Configuration - DRSolution

-Enabled:

-YES

 Protection Mode: MaxPerformance

 Databases:

 North_Sales - Primary database

-DR_Sales - Snapshot standby database
+South_Sales - Snapshot standby database

 Fast-Start Failover: DISABLED

-Current status for "DRSolution":
+Configuration Status:

 SUCCESS

 '''